Our History, Our Window

 Our History

-RVUUF was started by a Southern Oregon College professor, Arthur Kreisman, and his wife Evelyn Kreisman.
+The story of RVUUF starts in the early 1950s with a Southern Oregon College professor, Arthur Kreisman, and his wife Evelyn Kreisman.
 The Kreismans placed ads explaining Unitarianism in the Ashland Daily Tidings, attracting members from as far away as Grants Pass and Klamath Falls.
 The group became the “Unitarian Fellowship of Ashland.”
-When in 1962 the Unitarians and Universalists in North America merged, the congregation expanded to today’s name.
+In 1962 when the Unitarians and Universalists in North America merged, the congregation expanded to today’s name: Rogue Valley Unitarian Universalist Fellowship.

 When the first black student entered Southern Oregon College in 1955, a cross was burned on the lawn.
-When a black family’s car broke down, the police told them they could not stay in town overnight.
-These two events compelled two RVUUFians, Evelyn Kreisman and Louise Hamilton, to attend a meeting of the United Church Women to persuade the religious community to address racial discrimination and create the Ashland Human Rights Council.
-Social justice has always been one of RVUUF’s core values.
+And when a black family’s car broke down, the police told them they could not stay in town overnight.
+These two events compelled Evelyn Kreisman and Louise Hamilton, also in the Fellowship, to attend a meeting of the United Church Women to persuade the religious community to address racial discrimination and create the Ashland Human Rights Council.
+Social justice has always been one of our core values.

-Having come far from its beginnings, the congregation is proud of its heritage and ongoing actions to become a strong community that sends a beacon of liberal faith out to the larger community.
+We are proud of our heritage and ongoing actions to become a strong community that sends a beacon of liberal faith out to the larger community.

 Pictured left to right seated: Charlotte Abernathy, Jeff Platt, Jannie Ledard.
 Standing: Walter Ensign, Donna Swanson, Annette Lewis Carola Lacey, Mort Smith, Michael Latourneau, Andy Tillinghast, Harriet Berman.
 Back row: Shelby Platt, Gill Anderson.